Nolan Strong & the Diablos: The Diablos' biography

-The Diablos' 1954 song "The Wind", has always been regarded a classic among R&B and doo wop fans.
+The Diablos' 1954 song "The Wind" always has been regarded a classic among R&B and doo wop fans.
 The group had a unique sound, centered around the high lead tenor voice of Nolan Strong.
 Besides "The Wind", the Diablos were known for many songs, such as "Adios My Desert Love", "Can't We Talk This Over", "Mambo of Love", "If I", "Harriet", "I Am With You", "Goodbye Matilda", "I Wanna Know", "Beside You", "Mind Over Matter", and "The Way You Dog Me Around".

-The group formed at Central High School in Detroit around 1950 and originally consisted of Strong (lead tenor), Juan Guitierrez (tenor), Willie Hunter (baritone), Quentin Eubanks (bass), and Bob "Chico" Edwards (guitar).
+The group formed at Central High School in Detroit around 1950 and originally consisted of Strong (lead tenor), Juan Gutierrez (tenor), Willie Hunter (baritone), Quentin Eubanks (bass), and Bob "Chico" Edwards (guitar).
 The Diablos name is said to have come from a book, El Niño Diablo (The Devil Child), that Strong was reading for a high-school book report.
 In late 1953, the Diablos went into Detroit's Fortune Record Studios to cut some demo sides, with the hopes of furthering their career.
 Their hopes were realized even more quickly than they expected.
 Those demos impressed Jack and Devora Brown, owners of Fortune, who immediately signed the group to record for their label.
 Their first recording for Fortune was the Devora Brown-penned "Adios My Desert Love", a cha-cha influenced tune.

 But it was their second Fortune record that established the group as R&B legends.
 Written by the group members, "The Wind" had a haunting sound, with the group chanting "blow wind" in harmony behind Strong's delicate tenor lead, and smooth and sexy talking bridge.
 Following the release of "The Wind", Guitierrez and Eubanks left the group, to be replaced by Nolan's brother Jimmy on tenor and George Scott on bass.
-Over the next two years this configuration of Diablos would turn out several records, including "Route 16", "Do You Remember What You Did", "Daddy Rockin' Strong", "The Way You Dog Me Around", "You Are", and "A Teardrop From Heaven".
+Over the next two years this configuration of Diablos turned out several records, including "Route 16", "Do You Remember What You Did", "Daddy Rockin' Strong", "The Way You Dog Me Around", "You Are", and "A Teardrop From Heaven".

 By late 1956, more changes occurred.
 Scott decided to leave the group about this time to join Hank Ballard & the Midnighters - and again the Diablos were in need of a bass.

 Jay Johnson, who was introduced to Strong through fellow Fortune artist Andre Williams.
 Although not quite 16 at the time, Jay Johnson was already a veteran singer, having sung bass with Williams' "new" group on "Bacon Fat", "Just Because of a Kiss", "Mean Jean", and "Bobby Jean".
 (Williams' "new" group consisted of Gino Parks, Bobby Calhoun, Steve Gaston, and Johnson.)